aws-samples/ssm-for-rds-snapshot-cross-region-copy/README.md

 # Automate RDS Aurora Snapshots for disaster recovery

 This repository contains a solution for implementing disaster recovery for Aurora database clusters by automating the process of cluster snapshot creation and copying to different AWS Regions.
-This process can be triggered on an ad hoc basis or on a defined schedule using either AWS Systems Manager Maintenance Windows or an Amazon CloudWatchevent rule, which uses an Automation document as a target based on your RTO and RPO requirements.
+This process can be triggered on an ad hoc basis or on a defined schedule using either AWS Systems Manager Maintenance Windows or an Amazon CloudWatch event rule, which uses an Automation document as a target based on your RTO and RPO requirements.

 ![Architecture](diagram.png)